 Higher risks could result in more frequent reporting.

-Therapeutic product vigilance evaluation involves the ongoing assessment of the benefits and risks of a product (including data from adverse event reports, adverse reaction reports, clinical trials, meta-analysis, observational studies, etc.) and the assurance that benefits outweigh the risks for a given population during clinical trials and following its entry in the ARTG.
+Therapeutic product vigilance evaluation involves the ongoing assessment of the benefits and risks of a product (including data from adverse event reports, clinical trials, meta-analysis, observational studies, etc.) and the assurance that benefits outweigh the risks for a given population during clinical trials and following its entry in the ARTG.
 The TGA has developed an approach to a benefit-risk assessment based on consultation with international regulators and other relevant agencies.

 Benefit-risk assessment is an important regulatory tool that highlights the benefits and risks of therapeutic products.
 Industry may be responsible for developing benefit-risk assessments in some cases and the TGA's responsibility is to evaluate these documents and other relevant information when a change in the product's benefit-risk profile is identified.